Ranaalshehrii/swe645-hw3/README.md

 ### **Student Survey Application**

 This project is a Spring Boot application that collects survey data from users.
+It can be easily tested using Postman.

 ---